raghulkrishna03503/AI-based-Virtual-Shopping-Kiosk-with-Dynamic-Planogram-for-Immersive-Shopping-Experience/README.md

-# **XR Based Shopping Kiosk using Planogram**
+# **AI-based Virtual Shopping Kiosk with Dynamic Planogram for Immersive Shopping Experience**

-The *XR-Based Shopping Kiosk* using Planogram is an exciting project that combines **extended reality (XR) technology** with *planogram visualization* to revolutionize the shopping experience.
+The *AI-based Virtual Shopping Kiosk with Dynamic Planogram for Immersive Shopping Experience* using Planogram is an exciting project that combines **virtual reality technology** with *planogram visualization* to revolutionize the shopping experience.
 By wearing **VR headsets**, customers will be able to view a *virtual representation* of a retail store.
 The kiosk will leverage **planogram data**, which is a visual representation of how products should be displayed on store shelves, to recreate a virtual store environment.
 The planogram data will be generated using *previous sales data analytics* of the store.

 ## System Architecture